As a treating doctor, your role is to manage treatment and provide rehabilitation support to injured workers. This includes:

 Multiple operation rule

-If two or more operations, other than amputations, are being performed on a patient on the one occasion, the multiple operation rule in terms of fees will apply.
+If two or more MBS items from Category 3, Group T8 are being performed on a patient on the one occasion, the multiple operation rule will apply when determining the fees payable for these services.

 Find out more about the multiple operation rule and how it is applied.